anushi13prsnl/Linux-Adminstration-Sem-4/Lab-7,8.md

-# Lab 7 & 8: Managing Permissions and Directories in Linux
+# Lab 7 & 8

-## Objective
-This lab focuses on learning how to manage directories, set permissions using symbolic and octal methods, and configure the `umask` for a user.
-You will create a directory, modify its permissions, and ensure proper access control for users and groups.

 ---

-## Commands and Concepts Used
+## Experiment Description
+This lab focuses on managing directories, setting permissions using symbolic and octal methods, and configuring the `umask` for a user.
+The tasks include creating directories, modifying permissions, and ensuring proper access control.

+---

+## Approach

-### 1. Create the `/home/consultants` Directory
+### 1. Creating the `/home/consultants` Directory
-To create the `/home/consultants` directory, use the `mkdir` command:
+The `mkdir` command is used to create the directory.

+#### Command:
 ```bash
 sudo mkdir /home/consultants
 ```